Anastasiya-m4c/kindyy/README.md

 - Devtools - for debugging and adjusting layouts.
 - Lighthouse - for testing especially performance related issues.
 - Wave evaluation tool - for any accessibility related issues.
-- Chat GPT - for generating site content.
+- Chat GPT - for generating content and documentation.
 - axe DevTools - for any accessibility related issues.
-- Django
-- Heroku
+- Heroku - Cloud platform used for hosting and deploying the Django application.
-- Installed apps & libraries
+- Installed Django Apps & Libraries — Including:
+    - `django-allauth` for user authentication and social login
+    - `crispy-forms` and `crispy-bootstrap5` for improved form styling
+    - `django-summernote` for rich text editing in admin
+    - `Whitenoise`  for static file serving in production.
+    - `Gunicorn` for running Django on Heroku.
+    - `Psycopg2` PostgreSQL database adapter for Python.
+    - `Bootstrap` CSS framework for responsive design.

 ## Testing